Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/u/UppASD/README.md

 ## EasyBuild

-  * There is no support for UppASD in the
+  * There is no support for UppASD in the EasyBuilders repository.

-  * There is no support for Elk in the CSCS repository.
+  * There is no support for UppASD in the CSCS repository.

 ### Version 6.0.2 for CPE 22.06